PHIL 312: LATER MEDIEVAL PHILOSOPHY

 Requirements: Three essay tests each to count for roughly 1/6 of the grade.
 Two 5-7 page research papers, each to count for roughly 1/6 of the grade.
 Quizzes on the readings to count for roughly 1/6 of the grade.

-11 Introduction and God
+1 Introduction and God

-13 Plato and Aristotle, Fluffy, and universals: W pp.3‑21 (read to "Plotinus developed...")
+3 Plato and Aristotle, Fluffy, etc.: W pp.3‑21 (read to "Plotinus developed...")